Jenkins (name): As a forename

-John, followed by kin/ken meaning 'little', gave Jenkin or Jenken.
+John, followed by kin/ken meaning "little", gave Jenkin or Jenken.
 The first use of the name "Jenkins" or "Jenkens" in England occurred as early as 1086 as a diminutive of the English form of John.
-It was often translated (a loan word) from the Flemish/French as "John the younger" or seen as "John Jenken" and incorrectly, but frequently referred to as "Little John".
-The non-diminutive Jehan/Jehannes (pronounced "Jo-han/Jon-han-es") was also translated into English as John.
-When Jen/Jean and Jehan/Jehannes is seen, it is not reflective of birth order.
-Jehan/Jehannes is listed as "John the elder" in English, but never translated or seen as "Big John".
+It was often translated (as a loan word) from Flemish or French as "John the Younger" or seen as "John Jenken", and often referred to as "Little John".
+Note that while the non-diminutive Jehan (in French) or Jehannes (in Flemish) were also sometimes listed as "John the Elder" in English, they were never translated as "Big John".